ibm-cloud-docs/openshift/openshift_worker_add.md

     Example to set `<key>: <value>` as a new custom label in a worker pool with existing labels `team: DevOps` and `app: test`:
     ```
     ibmcloud oc worker-pool label set <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID> --label <key=value> --label team=DevOps --label app=test
     ```
     {: pre}

-3.  **Optional**: To remove an individual label from a worker pool, you can run the `ibmcloud oc worker-pool label set` command with only the custom labels that you want to keep.
-To remove all custom labels from a worker pool, you can run the `ibmcloud oc worker-pool label rm` command.

-    Do not remove the worker pool and worker node labels that are provided by default because these labels are required for worker pools to function properly.
-Remove only custom labels that you previously added.
-    {: important}

-    Example to keep only the `team: DevOps` and `app: test` labels and remove all other custom labels from a worker pool:
-    ```
-    ibmcloud oc worker-pool label set <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID> --label team=DevOps --label app=test
-    ```
-    {: pre}

-    Example to remove all custom label from a worker pool:
-    ```
-    ibmcloud oc worker-pool label rm <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID>
-    ```
-    {: pre}